Buy dried yellowroot and other wild herbs at Payne Mountain Farms.

 Ginger is known to stimulate kidney activity, which helps remove toxic wastes from the body.
 Ginger improves liver function by converting cholesterol into bile acids.
 Like garlic, ginger can help make blood platelets less sticky.

 Ginger essential oil is a good remedy to use on bruises and carbuncles due to its antiseptic properties.
 Ginger essential oil makes an excellent addition to massage oil, especially when treating arthritis and muscle pain as it greatly increases blood flow to the area.
-For best results, combine with juniper oil and a carrier such as almond or olive oil.
+For best results, combine with juniper essential oil and a carrier such as almond or olive oil.

 Ginger is a great herbal remedy for motion sickness and works better than any over-the-counter product.
 Drink ginger tea or chew crystallized pieces before and during trips.
-Add cinnamon and honey to ginger tea for a delicious drink.
+Add ground cinnamon and honey to ginger tea for a delicious drink.

 For cramps and menstrual problems, ginger tea may be used in a compress and applied directly to the abdomen.
 This treatment also helps relieve bloating and gas.